 - Encrypt ANY electronic storage of full credit and debit card numbers

-- Any paper document containing a full credit card number must be kept in a secure location (locked file drawer/safe) when not in use
+- Keep any paper documents containing a full credit card number in a secure location (locked file drawer/safe) when not in use

-- Only employees with a business need should have access to credit card numbers
+- Allow only employees with a business need to have access to credit card numbers

-- Require strong passwords (7+ alpha-numeric characters) for all system access
+- Use strong passwords (at least 7+ alpha-numeric characters) for all system access

 - Immediately disable access for all terminated employees